SenseNet/sn-tools/docs/sntrace.md

 2    2016- Custom   A:.
 T:6  Op:1  End	         00:00:00.000007  Operation-1
 ```

 Operations can be nested.
-The levels of operations are not appeared in the trace lines (the good operation message is a developer's task).
+The levels of operations will not appear in the trace so please make sure you use easy to understand operation messages.

-Operation's start line contains "Start" in the state field.
-If the operation is successfully finished, the operation-end line has "End" state and contains the duration of the operation.
+An operation's start line contains "Start" in the state field.
+If the operation is successfully finished, the end line contains the "End" state and the duration of the operation.
 Otherwise the state is "UNTERMINATED".

 ```csharp
 using (var op = SnTrace.StartOperation("Measured outer block"))